All Episodes

 I keep hearing this narrative.

-Uh, but in the end, it wasn't Trump who said that no troops had died under his watch.
+But in the end, it wasn't Trump who said that no troops had died under his watch.

-Uh that happened under Biden.
+That happened under Biden.

-Some gold star families are extremely pissed.
+Some Gold Star families are extremely pissed.

-So yeah, uh, that's the thing.
+So, yeah, that's the thing.

-And based on policy, and and you obviously know business better than anybody, Donald Trump is the better person for American families.
+And based on policy, and you obviously know business better than anybody, Donald Trump is the better person for American families.

 So 40 plus, 50 plus percent increase in their cost of living.

-And you have Biden and his mouthpieces saying, No, no, things are growing great.
+And you have Biden and his mouthpieces saying, no, no, things are growing great.

 The economy is going great.

-I've created all these jobs, inflation's down.
+I've created all these jobs.

-I've got a chart.
+Yeah, I've got a chart.

 You're just misinformed.

-And what an insult to working and middle class people to not acknowledge the pain that they're feeling, and instead of having a plan, tell them that they are lying or they are wrong.
+And what an insult to working and middle-class people to not acknowledge the pain that they're feeling and instead of having a plan, tell them that they are lying or they are wrong.

 What is your analogy around inflation?

-No, that's not inflation going down, it's just not going up as fast.
+It's just not going up as fast.

 But I know you have a good analogy around this.

-Can you share by putting out the case?
+Can you share by putting on this?

 Of course I do.